akanadocs/docs-test/ag/policies/bus_service_level_policy_use_case_config_bus_metrics_pol_to_set_SLA_for_service.md

 1. Create a physical service.
 2. Virtualize the physical service.
 ![](images/bus_service_level_polic_usecase1a.jpg)
-3. Configure the Business Metrics Policy:
+3. In the *Policies > Operational* section, use **Add Policy** to configure a Business Metrics Policy:
  * a.
-Select any dataset
+Select any dataset.
  ![](images/bus_service_level_polic_usecase1b.jpg)
  * b.
-Provide dimensions and metrics configuration
+Provide dimensions and metrics configuration.
  ![](images/bus_service_level_polic_usecase1c.jpg)
  ![](images/bus_service_level_polic_usecase1d.jpg)
  * c.
-Activate the policy
+Activate the policy.
   ![](images/bus_service_level_polic_usecase1e.jpg)
-4. Configure the Business service level policy:
+4. In the *Policies > QoS* section, use **Add Policy** to configure a Business Service Level Policy:
   * a.
-Select tehe same dataset as above
+Select the same dataset as above.
   ![](images/bus_service_level_polic_usecase1f.jpg)
   * b.
-Select filters (by dimensions)
+Select Filters (by dimensions).
   ![](images/bus_service_level_polic_usecase1g.jpg)
   * c.
-Select desired condition based on the metrics in the dataset(data is loaded into the metrics as per the configuration in Business metrics policy)
+Select desired condition based on the metrics in the dataset (data is loaded into the metrics as per the configuration in Business Metrics Policy).
   ![](images/bus_service_level_polic_usecase1h.jpg)
   * d.
-Select alert code
+Select alert code.
   * e.
-Select the days and durations for which alert to be triggered
+Select the Days and Durations for which the alert will be triggered.
   ![](images/bus_service_level_polic_usecase1i.jpg)
   * f.
-Activate the policy
+Activate the policy.
   ![](images/bus_service_level_polic_usecase1j.jpg)
-5. Attach Business metrics policy in operational policies
+5. Attach Business Metrics Policy in *Operational Policies* section.
-6. Attach Business service level policy in qos policies
+6. Attach Business Service Level Policy in *QoS Policies* section.
 ![](images/bus_service_level_polic_usecase1k.jpg)
-7. Send few requests to the virtual service so that the condition described in the Business service level policy is crossed.
+7. Send several requests to the virtual service so that the condition described in the Business Service Level Policy is crossed.
-8. See alerts at service level.
+8. See alerts at the service level.
-9. See SLA cleared alerts at service level (Similar to the below picture).
+9. See SLA cleared alerts at the service level (Similar to the illustration below).
 ![](images/bus_service_level_polic_usecase1l.jpg)<a href="#top">back to top</a>